 A quick scan around the internet and you’ll discover plenty of articles on why you should outsource accounting, indeed we have a couple ourselves you can take a look at:

 Businesses usually consider outsourcing elements of their finance function for one of the following reasons:

 - The business is rapidly growing or contracting

 - You want a smaller highly focused team concentrating 100% on the business – all the other clutter of business minutia taken care of by someone else

 - The business needs the skills of a Finance Director but cannot afford one full-time

 - Lack of, or poor quality, management finance and accounting information

 - You are experiencing high rates of staff turnover or skills shortages

 - The business needs to generate operational efficiencies

 The requirements for each reason will be very different.
 Be clear on what your priorities are before you outsource accounting.

 Avoid common mistakes

 You get what you pay for

 When it comes to outsourcing choosing the cheapest service is not always the right approach.
 Outsourcing is more than just the mechanics of bookkeeping.
 Outsourcing is an opportunity to build a quality finance function, which will grow proportionately with the business and support it on its growth journey.
 You need a part-time team with a variety of skill sets, not just an individual.

 Biggest is not always best

 Don’t assume that because an outsourcer has grown to become a large multi-national organisation or the market leader, that they understand how to support an entrepreneur of a growing business.
 Large companies are not generally light of foot and tend to work to a generic formula requiring you to do it their way.
 Do your homework!

 Flexibility is crucial

 Every business is unique.
 The journey each business takes is unique.
 So the service you choose must be flexible and tailored to your business’ unique requirements.
-A fully rounded service provider will offer you the opportunity to pull in resource as and when you require.
+A fully rounded service provider will offer you the opportunity to pull in resources as and when you require.
 They will also have expertise in all stages of growth and be able to contribute to the development of the business.